(“And others loved to lexicalize!” — Bar Ebroyo, d. 1286)

 Team Members

-Anna Cherkashina, MA
+Anna Cherkashina, PhD

 Research Fellow